inUtil-info/wascraper/README.md

 # wa-scraper-py
-## Python functions for using rapidapi's whatsapp scraper
+## Python functions for using inUtil Labs' whatsapp scraper

 ### Overview
-wa-scraper-py is a simple implementation for calling rapidapi's wa-scraper service from your python code in a very simple way.
+wa-scraper-py is a set python libraries for using inUtil Labs' whatsapp-scraper service from your python code, in a very simple way.
-You must be subscribed to the service before at https://rapidapi.com/inutil-inutil-default/api/whatsapp-scraper/ and obtain your apikey.
+You can test its funcionality for free before using the libraries [here](https://rapidapi.com/inutil-inutil-default/api/whatsapp-scraper/).
+For production use, you must become a subscriber (supporter) of the service and obtain a valid apikey.

-If you want to test the API before subscribing, use rapidAPI's frontend to discover the free endpoints and to get your temporary token.
+You are encouraged to test the service before moving to a paid subscription, use the [playground](https://rapidapi.com/inutil-inutil-default/api/whatsapp-scraper/) to discover the features behind the free endpoints (do not forget to ask for a temporary token).

-This library will work only against the endpoints for subscribed users.
-Feel free to amend the code to include the token parameter if you need to run free tests from your code.
+The libraries are designed to be used by subscribers on paid plans; but feel free to fork the repo and amend the code to include the temp-token parameter if you wish to run tests from within your code.

 ### About phone numbers
-Please ensure you use the right format, that is, including country code but without the + sign before it (e.g, 34605797764) Remove hyphens, dashes and trim spaces before feeding phone numbers.
+Please make sure you use the right format, as Whatsapp is expecting you include the country code without the + sign before it (e.g, 34605797764)

-**Not valid phone formats**
+Remove hyphens, dashes and trim spaces before feeding phone numbers.

-+34605797764
+**these are some examples of NOT valid phone formats** +34605797764
 (34) 34605797764
 34-605 797 764